ILMCTS/fastify-git-update-poc/README.md

-# Simple Fastify - Github Update PoC
+# Fastify - Git Update PoC

 Simple PoC of a middleware to automaticly trigger a update:

-1. Delete Deps + Compiled Files
+1. Delete deps + built files
 2. Pull from git
 3. Install deps
 4. Build repo